Are you new to blogging and don’t know what a self-hosted blog is?

 If you are asking yourself if it worth to switch from free hosting to a self-hosted blog my answer is “YESSS!”.

-Especially if you want to take blogging seriously and want to look like a pro, you should have gone self-hosted from day one or as soon as possible if you’ve already started.
+Especially if you want to take blogging seriously (AKA make money blogging) and want to look like a pro, you should go self-hosted as soon as possible.

 So whether you are starting a blog or want to move from a free hosted platform, I want to guide you through why your blog should be self-hosted and how you can make the switch.